 Bell's and Facial Palsy: The Evidence-Based Toolbox

-- in the LIVE STUDIO audience in Gulf Breeze, Florida - Studio audience seats are limited - so register today!
+- Attend as part of the LIVE STUDIO AUDIENCE in Gulf Breeze, Florida - Studio audience seats are limited - so register today!

-- via LIVE STREAM around the world - Live stream participants will login to access the event from their computer and interact with the instructor.
+- Attend via LIVE STREAM from anywhere around the world.
+Live stream participants will login to access the event from their computer.

 Facial palsy brings about psychosocial and musculoskeletal challenges which have a significant impact on communication and bolus management.
 A diagnoses familiar to the rehabilitation clinician, there remains limited access to education and therapeutic applications for the re-education of the neuromuscular system.
 In this course, the instructor will guide participants through a variety of treatment options including myofascial release, kinesiology taping and biofeedback.
 Etiologies of facial palsy such as, Bell's, Ramsey Hunt, Myasthenia Gravis, stroke and more will be discussed.
 This course will discuss strategies that offer muscular inhibition in synkinesis and craniomandibular spasticity, muscular recruitment for orofacial control.
 Course instruction will demonstrate approaches to minimize headaches, jaw pain and cervical pain as a result of postural compensations of the jaw and poor breath patterns.
 Laboratories will broaden your therapeutic toolbox to improve patient outcomes with evidence-based approach to exercise, sEMG use, Myofascial Release and kinesiology taping.
 John Kelly is a one-of-a-kind instructor who is helping to redefine the medical practice of Speech Language Pathology and interdisciplinary rehabilitation providers.

 Upon successful completion of this course, participants will be able to:

 - Identify anatomic structure and physiology pertaining to CN VII and orofacial myofascia